Law Offices of Ronald Resmini Logo

 Don’t Be Disrespectful

-It may be easy to establish who is at fault, but you do not want to go into mediation saying things like, “this is all your fault” or “if not for you, I wouldn’t have been injured.”
+It may be easy to establish who is at fault, but you do not want to go into mediation saying things like, “This is all your fault” or “If not for you, I wouldn’t have been injured.”
 Placing blame can raise the other party’s guard, which could make them less likely to compromise.

 Don’t Demand More Money